 High School: Chengdu Foreign Language School, Chengdu

 At Notre Dame, I had the opportunity to participate in a variety of activities focusing on my personal interests as well as career development.
 I was involved in residence hall activities, including organizing our hall’s iconic annual donation event.
-I feel closer to Notre Dame community by participating in these love and giving themed events.
+I feel closer to the Notre Dame community by participating in these love and giving themed events.

 Through Notre Dame International, I was able to find an amazing internship at IBM Shanghai during my sophomore year.
-I assisted the University Relations team with their strategic implementation and had the opportunity to take part in an internal consulting project targeting on the company’s internal training system.
+I assisted the University Relations team with their strategic implementation and had the opportunity to take part in an internal consulting project targeting the company’s internal training system.

 I conducted two SIBC (Student International Business Council) projects during my sophomore and junior year.
 SIBC collaborates with leading firms in different industries to facilitate students’ understanding and learning about how the workplace looks like and how to think like a professional.
 I learned a lot by doing the case studies with the companies.
 I also gained valuable insights and inspiring feedback through communication with alumni from those firms.